AI Dungeon Welcome Screen

 It felt very much like using a fiction prompt generator, where you keep pressing “refresh” until you find a prompt that sparks something–except in this case, the prompts were useful at the paragraph level, not just the story level, and were more-or-less informed by the earlier part of the story.

-I’m pretty pleased with how the story came out.
+I’m pretty pleased with how the story draft came out.
 AI Dungeon’s free, GPT-2 engine (“Griffin”) was a good writing tool for me in this specific situation.
 Some of the specifics that made this work:

 • I knew the story I wanted to tell.